tmarcuzz/rabbitmq_raymond/README.md

 # rabbitmq_raymond
-Implementation of Raymond's algorithm with RabbitMQ
+Python implementation of Raymond's algorithm with RabbitMQ for a school project